mgmarlow/mgmarlow.github.io/content/articles/2020-02-24-setting-up-python-for-ai-ml/index.md

 PS C:\Users\me> conda init powershell
 ```

-The full list of available shells:
+Here's the full list of available shells:

 ```
 To initialize your shell, run